Dipeshtwis/electronic_gadget/README.md

-# electronic_gadget
+# Electronic_gadget
-The project is the HTML &amp; CSS Capstone Project which is based on an online shop for electronics.
+This project is the HTML &amp; CSS Capstone Project which is based on an online shop for electronics.
 It resembles the real-life project.

 ## Project Design